Oregon Tilth and the Xerces Society Launch Pollinator Certification Program

 Bee Better is open to farms of all types and sizes.
 Those interested submit an application to Oregon Tilth, which inspects the farm and certifies if it meets standards.
 Certified farmers are able to use the Bee Better seal on their farmstands.
 Manufacturers can also use the seal on products that contain Bee Better Certified ingredients.

-To learn more, visit Bee Better’s website or check out the application materials in our certifications services.
+To learn more, visit Bee Better’s website.

 About Oregon Tilth